Here you can find out about previous and upcoming Carpentry events in the UK.

 A firm and stable unit test suite is crucial for ongoing development in large projects.
 Writing unit tests adds value to a project while reducing the cost of code changes.
-With our aim to explore the software for its accessibility and…Continue Reading
+With our aim to explore the software for its accessibility and usability and how to adopt a decentralised approach that can reduce strain on further development, we examined each unit of the ProtoMS Python code…Continue Reading

 This article was originally published on Jisc's Research Data Spring blog on 30 June 2016.